wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 4.3.9 =
+- Honor the 'redirect_to' parameter in the post login redirection function.
+Useful if your users are logging in via the WP Login form.

 = 4.3.8 =
 - Minor translation related update in the admin edit member interface.
 - Fixed an issue with the new PayPal buy now type button not rendering correctly with the item description.